CoderDojoLX/site/readme.md

 ## File structure

 You will only need to edit the files in the `content` folder.
 Please avoid touching other files, it may result in the site breaking.
 Also avoid creating top-level files in the root content directory.

-You may edit the ones in the root directory but creating new files is not advised.
+* For a blog post, run `hugo new blog/<name>.md`
+* For a post about a session, run `hugo new sessions/<name>.md`
+* For other posts, `hugo new post/<name>.md`

+For now, these are stylistically the same, but contain different metadata or styling in the future.

-1. Create a post by running `hugo new post/<your file name>.md` in the site's root directory
+1. Create a post using the instructions above
 2. Add the appropriate tags to suit the style of your post.
 You may view all current tags in use [here](https://coderdojolx.github.io/tags/).
-There is a reason why I have chosen not to display this in the menu bar...
+This has been hidden for visual purposes.
 3. Write your content in markdown.
 For a primer on markdown visit [this link](https://cupper-hugo-theme.netlify.app/cupper-typography/) and for specific features that Cupper offers, visit [this link](https://cupper-hugo-theme.netlify.app/cupper-shortcodes/).
 The note directive and the ticks directive are the most useful.

-Root directory files are in English while post files are in Portuguese - this choice is arbitrary but things will break if we deviate.
+Root directory file and post file names are in English - this choice is arbitrary but things will break if we deviate.

-You may link to your new post using the _relref directive_ `{{< relref "signup.md" >}}` in your markdown link reference.
+You may link to your new post using the _relref directive_ `{{< relref "signup" >}}` in your markdown link reference.
+In some situations, it may be preferred to use an absolute reference, for this use the _ref directive_ `{{< ref "/sessions/signup" >}}`.
+Never link to individual files, always to the post name (without the file extension) so that transforming any post to a folder will be minimal in effort.
 See the existing content for examples, or the helpful guides linked above.

 ## Updating